Officer-involved shooting in Houma leaves one dead, LSP reports - NewsBreak

 HOUMA, La. ( WGNO ) — On Monday, November 1, Louisiana State Police began investigating an officer-involved shooting in Houma.

-State troopers report two Houma PD officers responded to a disturbance on Downtown Court, a gravel road near downtown Houma.“Where’s the money at?”
-Louisiana couple behind bars on armed robbery and prostitution charges
+State troopers report that shortly after 4 p.m., two Houma PD officers responded to a disturbance on Downtown Court, a gravel road near downtown Houma.West Monroe man arrested after police find 8 pounds of ecstasy inside of his home

-When they arrived, the officers met a man and there was some kind of altercation that led one officer to shoot the man.
+According to Trooper Ross Brennan, when the first officer arrived, he was charged by a man holding a screwdriver.
+Although the officer tried to distance himself, the man, later identified as 36-year-old Johnny McGee of Houma, continued forward.
+That’s when a second officer arrived.

-No names were released Monday night.
-WGNO will continue to update this story as more information becomes available.State Police: Breaux Bridge man who fled home after stabbing wife located on I-10 in Calcasieu Parish
+The names of the officers were not released by LSP in the initial investigation reports.
+WGNO will continue to update this story as more information becomes available.Former Ouachita Parish deputy charged with murder of wife and toddler